snehshahh/irctc-assignment/README.md

 ### Environment Variables Setup

 To ensure the security of the database and API keys, you need to set up environment variables.
 Follow these steps:

 1. **Create a new file** named `.env` in the root folder(same folder where the app.py is there) of the project.
 2. **Add the following environment variables** to the `.env` file:

 FOR EG:

-    ```plaintext
     JWT_SECRET_KEY=c1af7e8a0fc82c0d487ef1a08443eb8762e92f5a22c9662403d788b6ab490cbf
     ADMIN_API_KEY=08ad77dd3c6c0d36613a0be3e896a7166305c49a1ca6c4f0ce965ee2b8bec8f7
     HOST=localhost